alvaro-augustho/random-number-generator/README.md

 4. npm run test will run all unit tests
 5. npm run test-coverage will run unit tests and show code coverage

-/app contains all react logic
+/client contains all React/Redux logic

-/app/css contains the bootstrap CSS file
+/client/css contains the bootstrap CSS file

+/server contains all Express logic

 /public contains all external CSS and JS libraries